dT-Tb/UCM-Swarmathon-Project-1/README.md

 You will need to subscribe to the following topics: `/control_effort` and `turtle1/pose`

-Using the informatin acquired through thosen topics, you will do some computation and publish the information out to: `turtle1/cmd_vel` and `/state`
+Using the information acquired through the topics, you will do some computation and publish the information out to: `turtle1/cmd_vel` and `/state`

 The following message types will be required: `turtlesim/Pose`, `geoetry_msgs/Twist`, and `std_msgs/Float64`